 The following description regarding how special education and related services will be provided and funded is being proposed by the Charter School for the sole purpose of providing a reasonably comprehensive description of the special education program in the Charter Petition, and is not binding on the District.
-The specific manner in which special education and related services will be provided and funded shall be set forth in a MOU, delineating the respective responsibilities of the Charter School and the District, which MOU shall be executed at least three (3) months prior to the commencement of operation, or as otherwise agreed upon by the parties.
+The specific manner in which special education and related services will be provided and funded shall be set forth in a MOU, delineating the respective responsibilities of the Charter School and the Districtwhich MOU shall be executed at least three (3) months prior to the commencement of operation, or as otherwise agreed upon by the parties which is fully incorporated herein by reference.
 The following provisions are meant to summarize the Charter School Petitioner's understanding of the manner in which special education instruction and related services shall be provided by the Charter School and the District based upon the Petitioner's knowledge of District special education procedures.
-The following language aligns the typical "industry standard" arrangement between a school district and a charter school and aligns with State and Federal law which requires that students in charter schools receive special education and related services in the same manner as any other student in the District.
+The following language aligns the typical -- industry standard arrangement between a school district and a charter school and aligns with State and Federal law which requires that students in charter schools receive special education and related services in the same manner as any other student in the district.
 The language that follows is not meant to unilaterally bind the District, or to preclude alternative arrangements between the District and the Charter School as agreed upon in a MOU.
+As such, to the extent that any of the following is inconsistent with the MOU entered into between the Parties, the MOU controls.
+The Charter School understands that changing from a school of the District to an LEA member of a SELPA would constitute a material revision of this Petition.